 - Can I afford to retire now?

-- I’d like to make sure my investments pay off not just for my wife and I, but for our children and grandchildren.
-What’s the best approach?
+- I’d like to make sure my investments pay off not just for myself and my wife, but for our children and grandchildren.
 What’s the best approach?

 Tomas, late 40's, dentist with his own practice